 Questions to Consider

-- In Balk’s article, how did real estate speculators or blockbusters use race and racial stereotypes to frighten white property owners?
+- In Balk’s article, “Confessions of a Block-Buster,” how did real estate speculators or blockbusters use race and racial stereotypes to frighten white property owners?

 - What reaction do you think Balk was trying to evoke in readers?